My mother (Mary Ward Morgan Darling)’s paternal grandparents, (my great grandparents) are:

 Uncle Gordon Ward (b.
-Feb 7, 1898) lived at 4725 Borden Avenue, Montreal, then 4315 Melrose Ave and later at 6220 Sherbrooke Street W..
-He had his own company (R. G. K. Ward Limited, manufacturers agents).
+Feb 7, 1898) lived at 4725 Borden Avenue, Montreal, then 4315 Melrose Ave, Apt.
+2 and later at 6220 Sherbrooke Street W..
+He had his own company (R. G. K. Ward, Manufacturers Agents, 6100 Monkland Ave.).
 He served in the 1st World War.
 I have his two medals and a letter from his widow Anne.
 He was a Mason member of Waverly Lodge No. 82.
 I have his Mason ring and a Golden Jubilee pin 1908-1958.
-He was married to Anne Ward but she seemed to be called Dolly.
+Anne Ward seemed to be called Dolly.
 They had a daughter named Heather and a disabled son named Henderson who was a ‘ward’ of my Mom’s.
-I called him Ward Henderson Ward.
+I called him ward Henderson Ward.

 |Robert Gordon King Ward was a gunner in WW1|